short-pixel-optimizer/shortpixel-image-optimiser/readme.txt

 = How much is a credit? =
     A credit is used each time ShortPixel optimizes an image or thumbnail by at least 5%.
 If we're not able to optimize an image or thumbnail by at least 5% then no credit will be used :-)
-    Please also note that usually images in your Media Library have 3-5 thumbs associated and a credit will be used for each featured image or associated thumbnail that is optimised.
+    Please also note that usually images in your Media Library have 3-5 thumbs associated and a credit will be used for each featured image or associated thumbnail that is optimized.

 = Why shall I use a wordpress plugin and not an offline tool? =
     Because ShortPixel algorithms were perfected while optimizing over a hundred million real-life images.
     ShortPixel not only offers the best compression for JPEG, PNG, GIF and PDF files but it also saves you a lot of time.
 You just install it on your site and then ShortPixel will take care that all the images on your site are immediately optimized after upload.

 = Does optimizing images affect my ALT tags? =
-    No, ShortPixel only optimises images, it won't touch anything else like your HTML/CSS.
+    No, ShortPixel only optimizes images, it won't touch anything else like your HTML/CSS.

 = If I stop using ShortPixel will my images remain optimized? =
     Absolutely!